Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Implementation

-Having established the theoretical foundations of symbolic model checking, this section examines how these concepts translate into efficient software implementations.
+Having established the theoretical foundations of symbolic model checking (Sections 1-6), this section examines how these concepts translate into efficient software implementations.
 The focus is on practical data structures, algorithms, and optimizations that make symbolic model checking viable for real-world verification problems.
 The `bdd-rs` library exemplifies these implementation techniques.